Cairns Regional Attractions

 Kuranda Scenic Train and Skyrail

-Enjoy free time to explore the unique rainforest village of Kuranda, and then board Skyrail Rainforest cableway between 1.00pm or 3.00pm for your journey back to Caravonica.
 Board the amazing Kuranda Scenic train at Freshwater Station (8 min drive from the park).
 Relax and hear about the history of the track from Cairns to Kuranda.
-Stop for stunning view of the Barron Falls and enjoy the atmosphere this beautiful place offers – then board a Skyrail Gondola to ride over the rainforest tree tops!
+Enjoy free time to explore the unique rainforest village of Kuranda, stop for stunning views of the Barron Falls and enjoy the atmosphere this beautiful place offers – then board a Skyrail Gondola to ride over the rainforest tree tops!
 Be sure to have your camera ready for the fabulous views of the ocean on the downhill leg.

 Within 15 minutes of Lake Placid Tourist Park…

 The Northern Beaches of Cairns are known for their superior swimming beaches and located an easy 15 minutes from Lake Placid.
 The pristine Trinity Beach is one of our favourites, as well as Yorkeys Knob – a patrolled swimming beach lined with coconut palms and a stinger net to protect swimmers during stinger season.

 The Crystal Cascades are located in the Redlynch Valley, just a short 10 minutes drive.
 Enjoy a 15 minute walk next to the crystal stream and a refreshing swim… and don’t forget your camera.